SLachelier/MindsMatter/README.md

 # MindsMatter
- A mental health ai chatbot platform to provide advice and customized mental health exercises.
+ A mental health AI chatbot platform to provide advice and customized mental health exercises along with a weekly e-mail with reminders and affirmations.